emissary-ingress/emissary/reference/tls/cleartext-redirection.md

     x_forwarded_proto_redirect: true
 ```

-**Note**: Ambassador Edge Stack will need to be restarted for this configuration to take affect.
+**Note**: Ambassador Edge Stack will need to be restarted for this configuration to take effect.

-See the [AWS documentation](/reference/ambassador-with-aws#l7-load-balancer) an example of protocol-based redirection with TLS termination happening at the load balancer.
+See the [Ambassador on AWS documentation](/reference/ambassador-with-aws#l7-load-balancer) for an example of protocol-based redirection with TLS termination happening at the load balancer.